-The Priory " The Priory of England the Islands of the Most Venerable Order of the Hospital of St John of Jerusalem ("the charity" also know as "The Priory"). " Charity registered with the Charity Commission for England and Wales Charity number: 1077265 " Unincorporated body who trustees (not the charity) were incorporated by the Charity Commission, under the Charities Act 1993, on 10 November 1999. " The Priory Rules are the charity's constitution document.
-The latest version is dated 29 January 2018.
-St John Ambulance St John Ambulance ("the charitable company") is a wholly-owned subsidiary of the Priory.
-Charitable company registered with the Charity Commission for England and Wales Charity number: 1077265-1 (ie a linked charity to the parent, The Priory) Company limited by guarantee registered with Companies House Company number: 3866129 The Memorandum and Articles of Association of St John Ambulance are its constitution document.
-The latest version is dated 9 January 2018.
-Support St John " Support St John Limited is a wholly owned trading subsidiary of St John Ambulance " Company limited by guarantee registered with Companies House Company number: 1181644 " The Memorandum and Articles of Association of Support St John Limited are its constitution documents.
+- " The Priory of England the Islands of the Most Venerable Order of the Hospital of St John of Jerusalem ("the charity" also know as "The Priory"). - " Charity registered with the Charity Commission for England and Wales Charity number: 1077265 - " Unincorporated body who trustees (not the charity) were incorporated by the Charity Commission, under the Charities Act 1993, on 10 November 1999. - " The Priory Rules are the charity's constitution document.
+The latest version is dated 29 January 2018. - " St John Ambulance ("the charitable company") is a wholly-owned - " Charitable company registered with the Charity Commission - " Charity number: 1077265-1 (ie a linked charity to the parent, The Priory) - " Company limited by guarantee registered with Companies House Company number: 3866129 - " The Memorandum and Articles of Association of St John Ambulance are its constitution document.
+The latest version is dated 9 January 2018. - " Support St John Limited is a wholly owned trading subsidiary - " Company limited by guarantee registered with Companies House Company number: 1181644 - " The Memorandum and Articles of Association of Support St John Limited are its constitution documents.
 The latest version is dated 19 October 2000.

 The Priory, St John Ambulance and Support St John Limited, are together referred to as 'St John' (also referred to as "the group").

 Within the legal structure, the Trustees have established the following governance structure above the Chief Executive and their Executive team.
 The governing bodies of the Priory are the Priory Council of trustees ('Priory Council') and the Priory Chapter.
-The Priory Council has delegated to the Board of St John Ambulance the responsibility for setting that charity's strategy and policies.
+The Priory Council has delegated to the Board of St John Ambulance the responsibility for setting the charity's strategy and policies.
 Committees are in place to support the Board to oversee strategic risk management through their specific areas of expertise, to help advise the Board so that it may make the most well-informed decisions.
 Committees make recommendations to the Board which is why there is a balance of subject matter skills and stakeholders represented.
 The Committees' responsibilities expand across St John's activities and are constituted as committees of both Priory Council and St John Ambulance Board.